ShettyGaneshprasad/SDMCET-Assist/README.md

 * And many more...

-## Installing
+## Installing & Requirement
+* Android Mobile with Android Version 4.4 or higher.
+* Device with 3 GB RAM or higher
 * [**Tap to download and install latest version of this android app.**](https://drive.google.com/drive/u/2/folders/1HEV_Y3rv9amnEES67vkuSvhR-R8t2kRE
 )

-## Minimum requirement
-Android Mobile with Android Version 4.4 or higher.
-Device with 3 GB RAM or higher

 ## App's Screenshot
 <p>